MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 You can use the Vendor Maintenance window (**Cards \> Purchasing \> Vendor**) to modify the vendor record for the employee.
 See the Payables Management documentation (**Help \> Printable Manuals**) for more information.
 This includes setting up the vendor record for tracking project costs and billing

 1. Select **Allow Vendor for Purchase Order** to allow the employee to be selected as the vendor for purchase orders, shipment receipts, shipment/invoice receipts, and invoice receipts.

 2. Select **Not a 1099 Vendor** to be able to select **Not a 1099 Vendor** in the **Tax Type** list in the Vendor Maintenance Options window (**Cards \>  Purchasing \> Vendor \> Options button**) for the vendor record for the employee.
 See the Payables Management documentation (**Help \> Printable Manuals**) for more information.

 3. Select the default pay code to use for the employee on timesheets.

 You must select **Use Pay Codes for Unit Cost** in the Project Setup window to use pay codes with timesheets.
 See *Configure general settings for all projects* for more information.

 4. Enter a unit of measure and the corresponding unit cost.

+    > [!TIP]
-*You also can use an employee or position rate table to calculate cost and overhead for an employee.
-See Create an employee rate table  Create a position rate table on page 25 for more information.*
+    > You also can use an employee or position rate table to calculate cost and overhead for an employee.
+See Create an employee rate table  Create a position rate table on page 25 for more information.

 5. Select the employment relationship in the **Employed By** field.
 If you will post timesheets for the employee to payroll, select **Company**.

 6. Select whether the employee is paid hourly or is salaried.

 7. Select whether the employee will be listed as project manager or business manager on reports.

 8. In the **Amount per Unit** field, enter a flat overhead amount for each hour that the employee works on a project.
 In the **Percentage of Actual Cost** field, enter a percentage to be used with the employee’s pay rate to calculate overhead.
 See *Overhead calculation methods* for more information.

 9. Select profit types for the employee record for **Time and Materials**, **Cost Plus**, and **Fixed Price** projects and enter amounts or percentages in the corresponding fields.
 See *Profit types for calculating billing amounts* for more information.

 10. Enter information in user-defined fields.
 See *Enter names for user-defined field labels* for more information.

 11. Click **Accounts** to specify posting accounts for the employee.
 See *Specify default posting account numbers for records and classes for cost transactions* in the Project Accounting Accounting Control Guide for more information.

 12. Click **Access List** to assign the employee to projects.
 See *Assign an employee to projects* for more information, click OK.

 #### Set up a vendor class for tracking project costs and billing customers